christopher-besch/homepage/src/articles/07_lvim_in_distrobox/lvim_in_distrobox.md

 title: "LunarVim in Distrobox"
 description: "
 You're missing that one program that isn't available in your Linux distro?
-With Distrobox, the 'Linux Subsystem for Linux', you can install it anyways.
+With Distrobox, the 'Linux Subsystem for Linux,' you can install it anyways.
 This article explains how to do that with the example of installing LunarVim on Red Hat.
 "
 banner: /social_banner/lvim.png